Jwink3101/rirb/docs/Why I chose rclone and why not alternatives.md

 ## TL/DR

-Rclone style reverse-incremental backups (including those from rirb) are not the most efficient, advanced, featurefull, or sophisticated.
-However, they are **simple, easy to use, easy to understand, and robust**.
+Backups with rclone and/or rirb are not the most efficient, advanced, fast, featurefull, complete, sexy, or sophisticated.
+However, they are **simple, easy to use, easy to understand, easy to verify, easy to restore, and robust**.
 For backups, that is a great tradeoff.

 Also, the ability to backup *to* and *from* any rclone remote is very powerful.

 ## Why not block based

 The biggest alternative I considered are block-based backup tools such as [restic][restic], [Borg][borg], [duplicacy][duplicacy], [kopia][kopia], [Arq][arq] (I think), and others.
-They work by splitting the files into block (based on a really cool content-defined chunking algorithm) and backing up the files by blocks.
+They work by splitting the files into block (based on a really cool content-defined chunking algorithm) and backing up blocks.
 For each backup, they have a database of all of the files and all of the blocks that go into that file.
 It is "synthetic full backups".
 You can view every run as a full snapshot.
 Restoring any snapshot, whether the first or last, is the same.

 [restic]:https://restic.net/
 [borg]: https://www.borgbackup.org/